Permanent Residence – Provincial Nominees

 The provinces will continue to process separate provincial nominee “streams” outside of the Express Entry system.
 These streams will often provide opportunities to people who do not qualify under the federal system.
 For instance, the provincial programs may accept lesser skilled occupations, or may accept lower language test results.

 Through our office in Nova Scotia, we have assisted many workers and their families who wish to apply through the Nova Scotia nominee program.
-There are currently several “streams.”
-These are skilled workers with job offers in Nova Scotia; and two new Express Entry streams.
+There are currently seven “streams,” including two Express Entry streams: one for skilled workers, and one for persons with work experience in Nova Scotia.
 As of January 1, 2016, Nova Scotia opened up two new programs for persons who intend to purchase or start up new businesses in Nova Scotia.
 Applicants in all streams must intend to settle in Nova Scotia.
 In addition, Canada has just launched a new Atlantic Immigration Pilot.
 This program awards work permits and permanent residence to persons with job offers in the four Atlantic provinces.
 These provinces include Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland.

 The province of Quebec maintains its own immigration system for skilled workers and investors.
 All persons intending to live in the province of Quebec must go through the Quebec system.
 The other provinces have systems that are not exclusive.
 A person can choose to apply through the provincial system or through the federal system.

 The purpose of each provincial nominee program is to attract immigrants to live permanently in the sponsoring province.
 All the programs provide incentives for this to happen such as settlement services.
-The application procedures include an interview to assess whether the person honestly intends to reside in the sponsoring province.
 However, under the Canadian Charter of Rights and Freedoms, an immigrant cannot be legally compelled to live in a particular province after landing.